richardgaywood/paydata.org/content/sprawlrunners/characters/downtime.md

 You spend time working your contacts, buttering them up, making sure the next time you come calling they'll have the good stuff ready for you.

-Roll a standard Networking test.
+Roll a standard Networking test (Persuasion or Intimidate vs target number 4).
 If you succeed, take bonus LP on the next mission according to the table below.
 For each raise, take a further bonus LP (again, as per below).

+No penalty for failures, but you can't try again; people have had enough of you for now.
 You can only do Network once in a given downtime.

 | Character rank | LP bonus on Success | LP bonus on Raise |
 |----------------|---------------------|-------------------|